 • Your project page said that your “alpha build is already done,” that “[n]early every part of the game has already been completed,” that you are just “putting the finishing touches on this game” and that “this [is the] last round of revisions”.
 If this is all that’s done, how can you expect delivery in three months?

-Those are some serious questions, outside of whether you want to believe that the project is a joke or a scam.
-When someone starts a Kickstarter stating the game is 95% complete and just needs time and money to integrate artwork, but then doesn’t show the game until there’s widespread finger pointing; that’s cause for concern.
+It’s concerning that someone would start a Kickstarter stating the game is 95% complete and just needs time and money to integrate artwork, but refuses to show the game until there’s widespread finger pointing.

 Conclusion: The unwillingness to show the Alpha, or even portions of it, is troubling.
-Sure, developers don’t want to show off an incomplete game, but they’re asking people to give them money.
-This could still be someone that’s lying about the existence of an Alpha, or someone that doesn’t know how to run a campaign.
+It’s understandable that the developers would be reluctant to show off an incomplete game, but they’re asking people to give them money.
+This could still be someone that’s lying about the existence of an Alpha, or someone that doesn’t know how to run a Kickstarter campaign.
 A complete lack of chatter about a game that’s been in development by a team of a dozen people for the better part of 4 years?
 That’s not good at all.

 The 3/25 update is a move in the right direction, a commitment of a demo, and posting new screenshots.
 It is a concern that the screenshot quality does not match the artwork shown already, even for characters that have been previously shown (not to mention the lack of new characters).
 The repeating of backgrounds, and default Photoshop fonts and graphics is also a concern, but does not necessarily point to a scam.
 It could be poor production quality, or, as the author of the update laments, early game footage that’s not ready for prime time.
 As it stands now the new screenshots should not give a lot of confidence that the developer(s) can deliver.